welvet/SillyTavern-MessageSummarize/README.md

 - `git pull origin dev` (pull any new changes)

 ### Slash Commands
+Note: all commands have `/qvink-memory-` as an alias.
-- `/get_memory_enabled`: Returns whether the extension is enabled in the current chat.
+- `/qm-enabled`: Returns whether the extension is enabled in the current chat.
-- `/toggle_memory`: Toggles the extension on and off for the current chat.
+- `/qm-toggle`: Toggles the extension on and off for the current chat.
 Same as clicking "Toggle Chat Memory" in the config.
 Can also provide a boolean argument to toggle the extension directly.
-- `/toggle_memory_display`: Toggles the display of summaries below each message.
+- `/qm-toggle-display`: Toggles the display of summaries below each message.
 Same as clicking "Display Memories" in the config.
-- `/toggle_memory_popout`: Toggles the popout config menu.
+- `/qm-toggle-config`: Toggles the popout config menu.
-- `/toggle_memory_edit_interface`: Toggles the "Edit Memory" interface
+- `/qm-toggle-edit-interface`: Toggles the "Edit Memory" interface
-- `/toggle_memory_injection_preview`: Toggles a preview of the text that will be injected
+- `/qm-toggle-injection-preview`: Toggles a preview of the text that will be injected
-- `/summarize`: Summarizes the nth message in the chat (default to most recent message).
-Same as clicking the "quote" icon in the message button menu.
-- `/summarize_chat`: Performs a single auto-summarization on the chat, even if auto-summarization is disabled.
-- `/stop_summarization`: stops any summarization currently running.
-Same as clicking the "stop" button in the config or next to the progress bar.
-- `/remember <n>`: Mark the nth message for long-term memory, summarizing it if not already.
-Same as clicking the "brain" icon in the message button menu.
+- `/qm-toggle-remember <n>`: Mark the nth message for long-term memory, summarizing it if not already.
+Same as clicking the "Brain" icon in the message button menu.
-- `/force_exclude_memory <n>`: Toggles the inclusion of the summary for the nth message.
+- `/qm-toggle-exclude <n>`: Toggles the manual exclusion of the memory for the nth message.
 Same as clicking the "Force Exclude" button in the message button menu.
-- `/get_memory <n>`: Get the memory associated with the nth message.
+- `/qm-get <n>`: Get the memory associated with the nth message.
 Defaults to the most recent message.
+- `/qm-summarize`: Summarizes the nth message in the chat (default to most recent message).
+Same as clicking the "Quote" icon in the message button menu.
+- `/qm-summarize-chat`: Performs a single auto-summarization on the chat, even if auto-summarization is disabled.
+- `/qm-stop-summarization`: stops any summarization currently running.
+Same as clicking the "stop" button in the config or next to the progress bar.
-- `/get_summary_max_tokens`: Get the max response tokens defined in the current completion preset used for summaries.
+- `/qm-max-summary-tokens`: Get the max response tokens defined in the current completion preset used for summaries.

 ### Custom CSS
 You can easily customize the CSS for displayed memories by setting the following variables: